coreyalejandro/prompt-this/docs/DEVELOPER_GUIDE.md

 ---

-This developer guide provides the foundation for contributing to and extending the Prompt Engineering Agent Platform.
+This developer guide provides the foundation for contributing to and extending the Prompt-This Platform.
 For specific implementation questions, refer to the existing codebase and follow established patterns.